ABaker1343/AI-and-Applications-Coursework/writtenAnswers.md

 ## Question 1.1
-the 8-puzzle problem can be seen as a seach problem because you can represent each state of the board as a node in a graph, you can then make each possible move an edge in the graph. you can then start at any given node and search the graph for the desired state, in the case of this problem it would be the solution state. you can do this using graph searching algorightms and you can record the steps that you have to take to go form the start state to the desired state
+the 8-puzzle problem can be seen as a seach problem because you can represent each state of the board as a node in a graph, you can then make each possible move an edge in the graph. you can then start at any given node and search the graph for the desired state, in the case of this problem it would be the solution state. once you have reached your solution state your answer can be represented by travsering back up throught the parents, each of which will show you what move was made the graph you would use will be a tree and you will have your initial state as the root of the tree

 ## Question 1.2
-1. A* is an algorith that is given a start state and then using some heuristic function it will open the search space to include the best node that is within one step of the nodes that are currently in the search space. it will keep doing this until it finds the desired node, when choosing a node to jump to A* will take into account the cost of reaching the node aswell as the cost of reaching the desired state from the new node
+1. A* is an algorith that can be used to search a graph where you will start on your initial state and you will evaluate each of the child nodes, you evauluate by calculating the distance of that node from your goal node and the distance of that node from your initial state, you then add the best evaluated node to your search space and then you go through all the nodes in your search space and evaluate each child again, and add the best one to the search space, you keep doing this until you have found your goal state at which point you will have an optimal path to your goal state

 2. one addmissable heuristic function that you could use is the total euclidean distance for each tile from its desired location, this is addmissable because you know that it will always take an amount of moves that is more than or equal to the euclidean distance to get the tile to the locaion because you cannot move tiles diagnoally.\
 another addmissable heuristic function that could be used is the total manhattan distance from each tile to its desired location. this is addmissable because you will never have to move a tile less spaces than the amount of tiles between it and its final space to get it to the final space. also it doesnt account for other tiles being moved in the way in the moves between this board and the goal state\

-3. (see EightPuzzleSolver.java).\ in the code i represented each node as an array of integers where 0 would represent the blank space, i would then swap one of the numbers in the array with the 0 to represent a move, i have a function to make sure that all the swaps that were made are legal in the puzzle.\
+3. (see EightPuzzleSolver/EightPuzzleSolver.java).\ in the code i represented each node as an array of integers where 0 would represent the blank space, i would then swap one of the numbers in the array with the 0 to represent a move, i have a function to make sure that all the swaps that were made are legal in the puzzle.\
 the PuzzleGraph class has two subclasses (one for each heuristic function) which will be instantiated based on which function the user chooses

 4. the two heuristic functions did perform differently, the function that would calculate the euclidean distance of tiles that were out of place performed worse than the function that would return the manhattan distance.
 I think this is because the euclidean distance will be less accurate to the actual amount of moves so it will evaluate nodes as equal even though one may be worse for example if a tile is directly under its desired space it will evaluate as 1 move for that tile, however it would also be evaluated as 1 if it was diagonal to its desired location even though it would have to be at least 2 moves, this leads to more sub-optimal nodes being expanded and therefore more time searching on these nodes

 ## Question 1.3
-(see EightPuzzleSolver) the main method is in EightPuzzleSolver.java this algorithm can solve any configuration of configurations, provided there is a solution. this is because at a worst case it will check through all the possible paths to get to an answer
+(see EightPuzzleSolver folder) the main method is in EightPuzzleSolver.java this algorithm can solve any configuration of configurations, provided there is a solution. this is because at a worst case it will check through all the possible paths to get to an answer but this could take a very long time with the implementation i have

 note: to solve the problem given in the spec my machine took just under 300 seconds using manhattan distance and just over 900 seconds for the euclidean distance